enkidevs/curriculum/javascript/ecmascript-2015/string-flexibility/string-raw.md

 // "Line1\nLine2"
 ```

-Normally, `String.raw` is not called as a function, but for the sake of the argument let's call it as a function:
+Alternatively, we can invoke `String.raw` like a regular function, which would look something like this:
 ```js
 String.raw({raw: 'enki'}, 0, 1, 2);
 // e0n1k2i